-Serotonin Syndrome: Information for Primary Care
+Serotonin Syndrome: Information for Physicians

 You are seeing a 16-yo teenager for a same day appointment, accompanied by her mother.
 She copes with a diagnosis of depression and anxiety, and has done well for many years on a stable dose of sertraline (Zoloft).
 Recently however, she has been started on erythromycin.
 About a week after starting erythromycin, she began feeling unwell and having nausea/vomiting and diarrhea.
 Initially, her mother thought that it was just the flu, but when she began stumbling and being confused, mother became worried and has brought her in to see you…